On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Abstract

 \section{Abstract}

-The Kruskal-Szekeres coordinates construction for the Schwarzschild spacetime could be viewed geometrically as a squeezing of the $t$-line associated with the asymptotic observer into a single point, at the event horizon $r=2M$.
-Starting from this point, we extend the Kruskal charting to spacetimes with two horizons, in particular the Reissner-Nordström manifold, $\mathcal{M}_{RN}$.
-We develop a new method for constructing Kruskal-like coordinates and find two algebraically distinct classes charting $\mathcal{M}_{RN}$.
-We pedagogically illustrate our method by constructing two compact, conformal, and global coordinate systems labeled $\mathcal{GK_{I}}$ and $\mathcal{GK_{II}}$ for each class respectively.
-In both coordinates, the metric differentiability can be promoted to $C^\infty$.
-The conformal metric factor can be explicitly written in terms of the original $t$ and $r$ coordinates for both charts.
+The Kruskal-Szekeres coordinate construction for the Schwarzschild spacetime could be interpreted simply as a squeezing of the $t$-line into a single point, at the event horizon $r=2M$.
+Starting from this perspective, we extend the Kruskal charting to spacetimes with two horizons, in particular the Reissner-Nordström manifold, $\mathcal{M}_{RN}$.
+We develop a new method to construct Kruskal-like coordinates through casting the metric in new null coordinates, and find two algebraically distinct ways to chart $\mathcal{M}_{RN}$.
+We pedagogically illustrate our method by crafting two compact, conformal, and global coordinate systems labeled $\mathcal{GK_{I}}$ and $\mathcal{GK_{II}}$ as an example for each class respectively, and plot the corresponding Penrose diagrams.
+In both coordinates, the metric differentiability can be promoted to $C^\infty$ in a straightforward way.
+Finally, the conformal metric factor can be written explicitly in terms of the $t$ and $r$ functions for both types of charts.
+We also argued that the chart recently reported in \cite{soltani_2023} could be viewed as a type-II chart.